bhattlab/kraken2_classification/manual/databases.md

  - Guerin_crAss_Delta_07    Species    4000410
  - Guerin_crAss_Delta_08    Species    4000420
  - Guerin_crAss_Delta_10    Species    4000430

-The following genomes have also been added to the Genbank expanded database.
-- _Prevotella copri_ complete genome from Eli's Nanopore assembly
-- Mouse microbiome Nanopore MAGs from Jessy's project
-- Other Nanopore MAG genomes TBD

 To see if your organism of interest is present in a database (and therefore is able to be classified in your reads), search the `inspect.out` file in the database folder.
 If this has the name or taxonomic identifier you're interested in, you're good to go!
 In this example we see that a crAss-like phage cluster is indeed present in the Refseq viral database:
 ```